March 12, 2018

 While pressure ulcers were the most common event, falls resulted in the most injuries and patient deaths.
 From October 2016 to October 2017, Minnesota hospitals reported 82 falls, with 77 resulting in serious injury and 5 in patient death.

-Plan ahead for the 2019 Patient Safety Awareness Week .
-This annual event will take place March 10-16, 2019.
+Plan ahead for the annual Patient Safety Awareness Week .

 For that reason, we put together a list of vendors and safety products we recommend for proper safe patient handling.